engineyard/ey-cloud-recipes/cookbooks/delayed_job4/README.markdown

 end
 ```

-On the other hand, if you'r running DelayedJob on a dedicated utility instance, the deploy hook should be like:
+On the other hand, if you're running DelayedJob on a dedicated utility instance, the deploy hook should be like:

 ```
-on_utilities :delayed_job do
+on_utilities("delayed_job") do
   sudo "monit -g dj_#{config.app} restart all" end
 ```

-Make sure to replace <app_name> with the name of your application.
-You likely want to use the after_restart hook for this.
+Replace "delayed_job" with the name of your Utility server (default is "delayed_job")

 See our [Deploy Hook](https://engineyard.zendesk.com/entries/21016568-use-deploy-hooks) documentation for more information on using deploy hooks.